-- The Committee shall (in addition to the appointment of the Allocation Chair) appoint (as consultants) a pool of Hearing Chairs to sit on Timetabling Panels and ADAs and a pool of Industry Advisors to sit on ADAs as appropriate. - 30 Hearing Chairs shall: - (a) preferably have suitable experience of the railway industry; - (b) not, during their terms of office, be employed by or be otherwise connected with any party entitled to use these Rules or receive any benefit from any such party in return for services provided to it, in either case in a way which may compromise impartiality; - (c) preferably have qualified as a lawyer or hold a similar professional background and shall have professional and practical experience (at a senior level) of significant commercial disputes and commercial disputes processes but shall not be required to hold a current practising certificate (where Hearing Chairs are not legally qualified the Rules provide for assessors to be appointed as required); - (d) be appointed and be liable to termination of appointment in the same way as the Allocation Chair; - (e) have such skills and experience as are deemed necessary by the Committee to discharge effectively the role for which the appointment is intended; and - (f) chair TTP or ADA hearings or discharge any other function otherwise falling within these Rules as directed by the Allocation Chair or Secretary or under any Procedure Agreement under Chapter B.

-- In the event that any Hearing Chair is appointed in respect of any dispute and has or may have any Conflict of Interest in respect of that dispute he shall identify such Conflict of Interest to the Secretary who shall nominate an alternative Hearing Chair from the pool to act as Hearing Chair for that dispute. - 32 Industry Advisors shall: - (a) have such skills, experience and qualifications as are deemed necessary by the Committee to discharge effectively the role for which the appointment is intended: - (b) not, during their terms of appointment, be employed by or be otherwise connected with any party entitled to use these Rules or receive any benefit from any such party in return for services provided to it, in either case in a way which may compromise impartiality; - (c) be appointed and be liable to termination of appointment in the same way as the Allocation Chair: - (d) participate in ADA hearings or discharge any other function otherwise falling within these Rules as directed by the Allocation Chair. - In the event that any Industry Advisor is appointed in respect of any dispute and has or may have any Conflict of Interest in respect of that dispute he shall identify such Conflict of Interest to the Secretary who shall nominate an alternative Industry Advisor from the pool to take part in that dispute.
+- 11 HAL shall procure that the Committee (in addition to the appointment of the Allocation Chair) appoints (as consultants) a pool of Hearing Chairs to sit on Timetabling Panels and ADAs and a pool of Industry Advisors to sit on ADAs as appropriate. - 12 Hearing Chairs shall: - (a) preferably have suitable experience of the railway industry; - (b) not, during their terms of office, be employed by or be otherwise connected with any party entitled to use these Rules or receive any benefit from any such party in return for services provided to it, in either case in a way which may compromise impartiality: - (c) preferably have qualified as a lawyer or hold a similar professional background and shall have professional and practical experience (at a senior level) of significant commercial disputes and commercial disputes processes but shall not be required to hold a current practising certificate; - (d) be appointed and be liable to termination of appointment in the same way as the Allocation Chair; - (e) have such skills and experience as are deemed necessary by the Committee to discharge effectively the role for which the appointment is intended; and - (f) chair TTP or ADA hearings or discharge any other function otherwise falling within these Rules as directed by the Allocation Chair or Secretary or under any Procedure Agreement under Chapter B. - 13 In the event that any Hearing Chair is appointed in respect of any dispute and has or may have any Conflict of Interest in respect of that dispute he shall identify such Conflict of Interest to the Secretary who shall nominate an alternative Hearing Chair from the pool to act as Hearing Chair for that dispute. - 14 Industry Advisors shall: - (a) have such skills, experience and qualifications as are deemed necessary by the Committee to discharge effectively the role for which the appointment is intended; - (b) not, during their terms of appointment, be employed by or be otherwise connected with any party entitled to use these Rules or receive any benefit from any such party in return for services provided to it, in either case in a way which may compromise impartiality; - (c) be appointed and be liable to termination of appointment in the same way as the Allocation Chair: - (d) participate in ADA hearings or discharge any other function otherwise falling within these Rules as directed by the Allocation Chair. - 15 In the event that any Industry Advisor is appointed in respect of any dispute and has or may have any Conflict of Interest in respect of that dispute he shall identify such Conflict of Interest to the Secretary who shall nominate an alternative Industry Advisor from the pool to take part in that dispute.